-Graphing is a good way to find approximate answers, and you may also get lucky and discover an exact answer.
+Graphing is a good way to find approximate answers, and we may also get lucky and discover an exact answer.

 Caution: before you jump in and graph it, you should really know How Polynomials Behave, so you find all the possible answers!

-This is useful to know!
-When you factor a polynomial like this:
+This is useful to know: When a polynomial is factored like this:

 f(x) = (x−a)(x−b)(x−c)...

 Then a, b, c, etc are the roots!